jorgemarpa/kepler-apertures/README.md

 # Light Curve examples

 Light curve examples created with `kepler-apertures` for sources detected in the EXBA masks.
+These are 4 Eclipsing Binaries observed by Kepler.

 ![EBs](https://github.com/jorgemarpa/kepler-apertures/blob/main/docs/ebs.png)